mido4315/Cageflix/README.md

 ### Frontend Demo

-The frontend is live and accessible here: [https://cageflix-frontend.onrender.com](https://cageflix-frontend.onrender.com)
+The frontend is live and accessible here: [https://cageflix-gamma.vercel.app](https://cageflix-gamma.vercel.app)
-You can interact with the app, browse movies, and explore details fetched from the backend.
+You can interact with the app, browse movies, and search through Nicolas Cage career.

 ### Backend API